Getting Started with NUnit

 This is what the TeamCity build step to run tests from the command line looks like:

-To sum up, with this simple use case you can avail yourself to the basic features of the TeamCity-NUnit 3 integration.
+To sum up, with this simple case you can use the basic features of the TeamCity-NUnit 3 integration.

 Case 2.
 MSBuild

-This use case is very similar to the previous one, but it should be mentioned that MSBuild is the standard build platform in the .Net world.
+This use case is very similar to the previous one, but it aims at MSBuild which is the most widely used build platform for .NET projects.

 The NUnit console returns the number of failed tests as the positive exit code and, in case of the NUnit test infrastructure failure, as the negative exit code.

-Besides the project file, you can define the MSBuild version and platform, the target, you can use profiles and other settings.
+Besides the project file, you can define the MSBuild version and target platform, use profiles and other settings.